ghga-de/milestones-docs/45-topi-antelope/technical_specification.md

 Formatter and LoggerAdapter.

 ### Consolidating Uvicorn Logging
-`ghga-service-commons` needs to be modified so uvicorn's logging configuration can be changed.
+`ghga-service-commons` needs to be modified so uvicorn's logging can be configured using the same config model used in hexkit.
 Uvicorn uses a special formatter class and comes with colored output.
 However, it does not include certain standard information by default, such as a timestamp.
 Uvicorn should be configured or set up such that any log produced by it have the same